Title: Grandmaster

 Biography

-Levon Aronian is an Armenian-American Grandmaster who has won pretty much everything there is to win in chess but the FIDE World Championship.
-This includes the World Championship in Blitz (2010), Rapid (2009) and Chess960 (2006, 2007).
-He played first board on the Armenian teams which won gold medals in the 2006, 2008 and 2012 Chess Olympiads and the World Team Championship in 2011.
+Levon Aronian is an Armenian-American Grandmaster who has won pretty much everything there is to win in chess except the World Championship.
+Aronian’s list of accomplishments includes the World Championship in Blitz (2010), Rapid (2009), and Chess960 (2006, 2007).
+He also played first board on the Armenian teams which won gold medals in the 2006, 2008, and 2012 Chess Olympiads.
+In addition, he helped Armenia win the World Team Championship in 2011.
+As a result, Aronian is widely regarded as one of the greatest chess players of his generation.